akarve/bipsea/README.md

 generating seed words was incomplete, opaque, and difficult to trust.

-This repo is designed to be a correct, transparent, and trustowrthy implementation of BIP-39"trustless" that you can use to **generate your own seedwords offline**.
+This repo is designed to be a correct, transparent, and trustowrthy implementation of BIP-39 that you can verify for yourself and then use to **generate your own seedwords offline**.

 ### What was wrong with prior attempts?
 * Outdated (e.g. Python 2)